 |Nutritional Guidelines (per serving)|

 This boneless turkey breast is roasted with fresh herbs in the slow cooker.
-This turkey breast is roasted in a 5- to 7-quart slow cooker.
+A 4-pound turkey breast will fit best in a 5- to 7-quart slow cooker.
 For a smaller slow cooker, use a 2 1/2 to 3-pound boneless turkey breast.

 Thaw the turkey completely in the refrigerator before you begin cooking it in the slow cooker.